Aliases for LOXL1 Gene

 GeneCards Summary for LOXL1 Gene

 LOXL1 (Lysyl Oxidase Like 1) is a Protein Coding gene.
-Diseases associated with LOXL1 include exfoliation syndrome and phacogenic glaucoma.
-Among its related pathways are Degradation of the extracellular matrix and Collagen biosynthesis and modifying enzymes.
+Diseases associated with LOXL1 include Exfoliation Syndrome and Phacogenic Glaucoma.
+Among its related pathways are Collagen chain trimerization and Degradation of the extracellular matrix.
 GO annotations related to this gene include copper ion binding and oxidoreductase activity, acting on the CH-NH2 group of donors, oxygen as acceptor.
-An important paralog of this gene is SCARA5.
+An important paralog of this gene is LOX.

 UniProtKB/Swiss-Prot for LOXL1 Gene

 Active on elastin and collagen substrates.